- Project page: https://github.com/TheFox/phpchat

 The challenge is not to route an offline message to the original path of the destination node, but route the message to the corresponding bridge server if the destination node is defined as a bridge client.
 So it must be obvious for all nodes that a single node is a client of a bridge.
 Also inside the bridge tube there must be a route to the destination node.

-[PHPCHat is still under heavy development.
+[PHPCHat is still under development.
 I created this post a while ago but I decided to publish it on 2015-02-25 because I don’t know if PHPChat will be released under a stable version in a foreseeable future.]

 - The simple things in life are often the best.